Expanding bipartite Bell inequalities for maximum multi-partite randomness: Background

 \subsection{Multiparty DI-scenario}

-We consider an $N$ party, 2-input 2-output DI scenario, where $N$ isolated devices are given a random input, labeled $x_{k} \in \{0,1\}$, and produce an output $a_{k} \in \{0,1\}$ stored in a classical register $R_{k}$, where $k \in \{1,...,N\}$ indexes the party.
+We consider an $N$ party, 2-input 2-output DI scenario, where $N$ isolated devices are given a random input, labelled $x_{k} \in \{0,1\}$, and produce an output $a_{k} \in \{0,1\}$ stored in a classical register $R_{k}$, where $k \in \{1,...,N\}$ indexes the party.
 We use bold to denote tuples; for example, $\bm{a} = (a_{1},...,a_{N})$ denotes an $N$ bit string of device outputs.
-The behaviour of the devices is then described by the joint conditional probability distribution $p(\bm{a}|\bm{x})$, which must be no-signalling following the isolation of the devices.
+The behaviour of the devices is then described by the joint conditional probability distribution $p(\bm{a}|\bm{x})$, which must be no-signalling because the devices are isolated.

 A behaviour $p(\bm{a}|\bm{x})$ is quantum if there exists (following Naimark's dilation theorem \cite{paulsen_2003}) a pure state and sets of orthonormal projectors that can reproduce the distribution via the Born rule.
 Specifically, we consider an adversary Eve, who wishes to guess the device outputs, and let $\ket{\Psi}_{\tilde{\bm{Q}}E}$ denote the global state in the Hilbert space $\mathcal{H}_{\tilde{\bm{Q}}} \otimes \mathcal{H}_{E}$, where $\mathcal{H}_{E}$ is held by Eve, $\mathcal{H}_{\tilde{\bm{Q}}} = \bigotimes_{k=1}^{N}\mathcal{H}_{\tilde{Q}_{k}}$ and $\mathcal{H}_{\tilde{Q}_{k}}$ is held by device $k$.
 Throughout the text, tildes will denote elements pertaining to physical Hilbert spaces $\mathcal{H}_{\tilde{Q}_{k}}$ (whose dimension is unknown), whilst no tilde will describe qubit Hilbert spaces $\mathcal{H}_{Q_{k}}$.
 We let $\{\tilde{P}_{a_{k}|x_{k}}^{(k)}\}_{a_{k}}$ be binary-outcome projective measurements on $\mathcal{H}_{\tilde{Q}_{k}}$, and we denote the corresponding observables of each party by $\tilde{A}_{x_{k}}^{(k)} = \tilde{P}_{0|x_{k}}^{(k)} - \tilde{P}_{1|x_{k}}^{(k)}$; here bracketed superscripts will typically keep track of the party to which the object belongs (i.e., the Hilbert space on which it acts).
 Following measurements $\bm{x}$ by the $N$ honest parties, we obtain the classical quantum state $\rho_{\bm{R}E|\bm{x}} = \sum_{\bm{a}}\ketbra{\bm{a}}{\bm{a}}_{\bm{R}} \otimes \rho_{E}^{\bm{a}|\bm{x}}$, where $\rho_{E}^{\bm{a}|\bm{x}} = \mathrm{Tr}_{\tilde{\bm{Q}}}\big[(\tilde{P}_{\bm{a}|\bm{x}} \otimes \mathbb{I}_{E})\ketbra{\Psi}{\Psi}_{\tilde{\bm{Q}}E}\big]$ and $\tilde{P}_{\bm{a}|\bm{x}} = \bigotimes_{k=1}^{N}\tilde{P}_{a_{k}|x_{k}}^{(k)}$.
 The behaviour (as seen by the $N$ honest parties) is recovered by $p(\bm{a}|\bm{x}) = \mathrm{Tr}\big[\rho_{E}^{\bm{a}|\bm{x}}\big]$.